weihanglo/weihanglo.github.io/source/_posts/thoughts-on-react-native-from-an-ios-developer.md

 When we wants to do some heavy computation like encryption or data transformation, all user interactions will be stuck without any feedback because all JavaScript code is run under a single-threaded JavaScript engine.
 That's not acceptable for an app concerned with user experience.
 Though we can [do some tricks][perf-responsive] with the help of JavaScript message queue, the heavy computation still awaits there and gets ready for blocking the main thread.

 On Cocoa, we have the wonderful [Grand Central Dispatch][gcd] (`Dispatch` framework in Swift 3), which abstracts thread management for us to do concurrent jobs.
 In React Native, if we want to manage real threads on our own, the only way is leaking abstractions.
-We need to write a native module creating another `JSVirtualMachine` and exposes API to React Native.
+We need to write a native module creating another `JSVirtualMachine` and expose API to React Native.
 Sounds great, but also like an terrifying obstacle to those not familiar with native.
 You should always consider performance issue in comparison between JavaScript and native solutions (Hi Electron, I am talking to you).

 [perf-responsive]: https://facebook.github.io/react-native/docs/performance.html#my-touchablex-view-isn-t-very-responsive
 [gcd]: https://en.wikipedia.org/wiki/Grand_Central_Dispatch